 If you turn your nose up at the idea of tinned fish, Lisbon should change your mind.
 As a seafaring nation, the country perfected the art of preserving seafood in the nineteenth century and exported it around the world.
 Today, Can the Can and A Vida Portuguesa are great brands.
 You can’t find a better foodie souvenir to buy in Lisbon.
 The tins are often fabulously designed, they travel well, and will keep for years, giving you a taste of the city long after you leave.
 Moreover, you can find canned sardines in fancifully packed tin cans in many shops especially in Conserveira de Lisboa.

 Much of Lisbon’s unique look depends on the stunning tilework that decorates buildings across the city.
-The city has been producing and exporting its colourful azulejos for centuries.
-The tradition is an unmissable feature on churches, palaces, museum and ancient buildings in the capital city.
+The city has been producing and exporting its colorful azulejos for centuries.
+The tradition is an unmissable feature on churches, palaces, museums, and ancient buildings in the capital city.
 Viúva Lamego and Solar Antiques host great selections of decorative tiles as souvenirs.

-Portugal has some of the best-value wine in the world, and Lisbon is the perfect place to explore it.
-Most famous are the reds and fortified Port wines of the Douro valley, Alentejo, Madeira, Setubal, or the white vinho verde from Minho.
-Port wine is usually sweet in taste and often made as red wine but you can also get white and rosé Port wines.
+Portugal has some of the best value wine in the world, and Lisbon is the perfect place to explore it.
+Most famous are the reds and fortified Port wines of the Douro Valley, Alentejo, Madeira, Setubal, or the white Vinho Verde from Minho.
+Port wine is usually sweet and often made as red wine but you can also get white and rosé Port wines.
 A good bottle of Port wine could cost you between €10 to €20 while a vintage bottle can be as expensive as €100.
 Garrafeira Nacional and its museum has been operating since the 1920s and can offer expert advice on the best wines for your taste.

 6Pasteis De Nata

 Portugal is also famous for its wide selection of cheese and olive oil.
-Easy to get and inexpensive, The olive oil in Portugal is considered one of the best in the world and comes in seven different varieties.
-To get the best cheese from all parts of Portugal you should visit Queijaria Nacional in Lisbon but they are also widely available in markes as well.
+Easy to get an inexpensive, olive oil in Portugal is considered one of the best in the world and comes in seven different varieties.
+To get the best cheese from all parts of Portugal you should visit Queijaria Nacional in Lisbon but they are also widely available in markets as well.

-Traditional embroidery like handmade tablecloths, blouses, scarves and much more, have always been a crucial element of Portuguese culture.
-If you are a jewellery or pottery lover, you can also find unique handicrafts.
-The Barcelos Rooster figure made from colourful ceramic can also be an authentic souvenir.
+Traditional embroidery like handmade tablecloths, blouses, scarves, and much more, has always been a crucial element of Portuguese culture.
+If you are a jewelry or pottery lover, you can also find unique handicrafts.
+The Barcelos Rooster figure made from colorful ceramic can also be an authentic souvenir.